NoopurWagh/Portfolio/Marathon Data Analysis/readme.md

 ## Introduction

 Welcome to the Ultra Marathon Analysis project!
 This README provides an overview of our analysis of ultra marathon race data using Python.
-We utilized the Pandas, NumPy, and Matplotlib libraries to clean, transform, and analyze the dataset obtained from Kaggle.
-Our analysis focused on understanding athlete performance, speed differences between genders, age group performances, and seasonal trends in races.
+I utilized the Pandas, NumPy, and Matplotlib libraries to clean, transform, and analyze the dataset obtained from Kaggle.
+My analysis focused on understanding athlete performance, speed differences between genders, age group performances, and seasonal trends in races.

 ## Project Overview